vippsas/vipps-developers/contact.md

 please reply to the email, without changing the `Subject` line.

-Please remove previous communication when replying to an email, do _not_ quote all the other messages - we already have them.
+Please remove previous communication when replying to an email, do _not_ quote all the previous messages - we already have them.

 # Response time